-Spectators who meet ASR and / or Super Lap organizer's safety guidelines are allowed ride-alongs but they must sign a release waiver before entering a vehicle.
+Spectators who meet ASR and / or Super Lap officials' safety guidelines are allowed ride-alongs but they must sign a release waiver before entering a vehicle.
 No passengers allowed in any vehicle while competing in the timed Super Lap.

 - Be at least 18 years old (16 or over with parental consent or hold a competition license with a recognized organization AND parental consent/release).